likax98/airline-booking-Revera/README.md

 1. Fork this repository to your GitHub account.
 2. Complete the assignment.
 3. Push your code to your fork.
-4. Submit a link to your forked repository for review.
+4. Invite @snaebjor and @egillanton to your fork for review.

 ## Evaluation Criteria